fabriguespe/open-sea-frame/README.md

 # Open Sea Frames

-The repository is focused on OpenSea Frames for minting NFTs.

-1. **Frame Metadata Generation**: This is handled in app/[x].tsx where metadata for an OpenSea frame is generated.
+This is handled in app/[x].tsx where metadata for an OpenSea frame is generated.
 This includes setting up a button for minting on OpenSea, specifying the post URL, and defining the image to be used.

 ```jsx
 const frameMetadata = getFrameMetadata({